isidebisi/FASTIoT/ESP32Arduino/README.md

 For detailed code implementation, functionalities, and further insights, refer to the Thawpal [GitHub Repository](https://github.com/isidebisi/FASTIoT).
 The repository contains approximately 1000 lines of code, facilitating comprehensive understanding and development.

----

-Feel free to modify this README to better fit your project's specific requirements and details!